Expectations of All Students

 Professionalism

 The Immersion experience provides an opportunity for students to develop an area of interest or focus.
 The process of developing your DNP project and the deep dive into the literature around your project provides you with an area of expertise.
-As an Advanced Practice Provider, you understand the importance of collaborative relationships with patients, doctors, fellow health care providers, and other health care staff.
+As an Advanced Practice Provider, you understand the importance of collaborative relationships with patients, physicians, health care administrators, fellow health care providers, and other health care staff.
 If a conflict arises, students must make an effort to resolve the situation positively.
 Many of you are natural leaders, and we encourage you to discover the power of positive leadership as you move toward your future.
 Faith, religion, and spirituality are distinct components of what defines many human communities and allows individuals to make sense of their experiences.
 Sensitivity to those beliefs is key to your role as a caring, compassionate health care provider.